 No person may walk upon the roof of a college building (including structures over building entrances) except when emergency access to a fire escape is necessary.
 Violations may be referred to the Judicial Process.
-Access to the Dana Hall rooftop porch can be granted to building residents by the Area Coordinator.
+Access to the Dana Hall rooftop porch can be granted to building residents by the Area Coordinator or Residence Life Coordinator.